1) Skilled Visa

 The most important requirements for a skilled visa are:

-An occupation listed on the Skilled Occupation List (SOL) or the Consolidated Skilled Occupation List (CSOL): If your occupation is not listed on either list ,you won't be able to apply for a skilled visa.
+- An occupation listed on the Medium and Long-term Strategic Skills List (MLTSSL) or (in some cases) the Short-term Skilled Occupation List.
+If your occupation is not listed on either list ,you won't be able to apply for a skilled visa.

 2) Employer Sponsored Visa

 The Australian employer sponsored visa program consists of temporary as well as permanent visa.

 There are temporary 457 visa, or permanent Employer Nomination Visa as well as the Regional Sponsored Migration Scheme.
 From early 2018 the 457 program is going to be replaced by another temporary sponsored program.
 Common for all these visa classes is that you will need an employer to offer you a job and sponsors you.

 Employer sponsored visas are generally an excellent option to migrate to Australia – if you find an employer who sponsors you!
 The main problem with Employer Sponsored visas is to find that employer.
 The paperwork, employers are expected to complete, is quite significant.
 So most employers will only agree to sponsor if they're either very desperate to fill a position and/or very enthusiastic about you.